ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 To indicate that the pipeline is performing a rollback, the Tekton environment property `PIPELINE_NAME` must be set to `cd-rollback-pipeline`.
 If you are writing custom branching logic, use the variable to indicate whether a CD pipeline is deploying new code or rolling back a deployment.

+ A tekton environment property `PIPELINE_NAME` is set to `cd-rollback-pipeline` to indicate whether a CD pipeline is getting deployed or performing a rollback.
+You can also use this property to write custom branching logic for rollback vs non-rollback.

+`PIPELINE_NAME`, a tekton environment property determines a CD pipeline deployment or rollback.
+The default value `cd-rollback-pipeline` indicates whether the CD pipeline is deploying or rolling back.
+Customize branching logic using this property.

 ## Rollback using raw GitOps
 {: #devsecops-rollback-deployment-gitops-raw}